Bradbury - Wedderburn

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 The analysis of public transport in Bradbury-Wedderburn shows that there are currently 149 active transport stops operating within the area.
-These stops serve a mix of bus routes, with a total of 51 individual routes providing service to the community.
+These stops serve a mix of bus routes totalling 51 individual routes.
 The combined weekly passenger trips facilitated by these routes amount to 1,936.

-In terms of accessibility, residents in Bradbury-Wedderburn enjoy excellent transport services, with an average distance of just 138 meters to the nearest transport stop.
-Regarding service frequency, there are approximately 276 trips per day across all routes, translating to about 12 weekly trips per individual stop.
+Residents enjoy excellent transport accessibility with an average proximity of 138 meters from their nearest transport stop.
+The service frequency across all routes averages 276 trips per day, which translates to approximately 12 weekly trips per individual stop.

 Frequently Asked Questions - Transport